ornl-leconte/ornl-leconte.github.io/_posts/2017-07-27-fractalexplorer.md

 <img src="{{site.baseurl}}/img/fractal_0.png"/>

-For Simple Summit, we needed a program to demonstrate multi-node computing, show the impressive power that GPUs possess, and create a visually interesting and interactive user experience.
+For SimpleSummit, we needed a program to demonstrate multi-node computing, show the impressive power that GPUs possess, and create a visually interesting and interactive user experience.

 ## What are fractals?